yaml/yaml-spec/doc/glossary.md

 * DOM

-  A DOM is an information state that is a tree of created by a composer or a representer and consumed by a constructor or a serializer.
+  A DOM is an information state that is a tree of nodes created by a composer or a representer and consumed by a constructor or a serializer.
   A DOM may also be consumed directly by an application.
   A DOM API can offer a lot more information and processing options than a native data structure.